You are here

 Out of all of the offers available, we recommend Orange's Abonnement Résidence Secondaire.
 With prices ranging from 17.96€/month to 39.99€/month depending on which options you include (not including the commissioning which costs 55€), the plan comes without cancellation fees, which means you can stop it at any time.
 Note that it can take up to two weeks (from the date of signing up) for Internet access to go "live", and make sure to provide at least 10 days' notice for cancellation.

 If you use your holiday home in France regularly (e.g. you inhabit it for at least six months of the year), it might be worth considering signing up for a contract-free Internet plan (or even a package Internet + mobile phone + television offer) with a provider.
-Call our English-speaking customer service 09 77 55 72 27 (Monday - Friday, 9:30 am - 7:30 pm), or get a free callback from us to help you find the Internet plan that best meets your needs.
+Call our English-speaking customer service at 09 77 55 72 27 (Monday - Friday, 9:30 am - 7:30 pm), or get a free callback from us to help you find the Internet plan that best meets your needs.